miodvallat/pdns/docs/performance.rst

 The default values should work fine for many sites.
-When tuning, keep in mind that the Query Cache mostly saves database access but that the Packet Cache also saves a lot of CPU because 0 internal processing is done when answering a question from the Packet Cache.
+When tuning, keep in mind that the Query Cache mostly saves database access but that the Packet Cache also saves a lot of CPU because zero internal processing is done when answering a question from the Packet Cache.

 Caches & Memory Allocations & glibc